geoplg/shared-diary/README.md

 A modern, responsive web application that allows groups to collaboratively document and share experiences, memories, and adventures in a beautifully organized digital journal.

-Note: Authentication/login functionality is not implemented yet.
+<ins>Note</ins>: Authentication/login functionality is not implemented yet.
 Project showcases core features like creating, editing, and displaying entries with text, dates, and images.
 No link is provided yet for privacy reasons.

 ## 🌟 Overview